datonic/hub/docs/FAQ.md

 # FAQ

-Please open an issue if you have any other question!
+[Open an issue](https://github.com/datonic/hub/issues/new) if you have questions!

 ## Why Frictionless?